2010 in anime: Accolades

 At the Mainichi Film Awards, Colorful won the Animation Film Award.
 Arrietty won the Japan Academy Prize for Animation of the Year.
 Internationally, King of Thorn, Mai Mai Miracle and Oblivion Island: Haruka and the Magic Mirror were nominated for the Asia Pacific Screen Award for Best Animated Feature Film.

 Releases

 Films

 A list of anime that debuted in theaters between January 1 and December 31, 2010.

 Television series

 A list of anime television series that debuted between January 1 and December 31, 2010.

+Original net animations

+A list of original net animations that debuted between January 1 and December 31, 2010.

 Original video animations

 A list of original video animations that debuted between January 1 and December 31, 2010.